dage/vibe-coding-template/README.md

 - Ensure your dev server is running on the expected port (default: 5173)
 - Check that all dependencies are installed: `python test_setup.py`

+### GitHub CLI Issues
+- Install GitHub CLI: `brew install gh`
+- Authenticate: `gh auth login`
+- Check status: `gh auth status`

 ### Debugging
 - Check the `ai_loop_artifacts/` directory for screenshots and analysis files
 - Run `python test_setup.py` to verify your environment
 - Use the demo mode to test the workflow without API calls
+- Check `.cursorrules` for project-specific guidance

+## Project History & Lessons Learned

+This template has evolved through significant development iterations.
+To avoid repeating past mistakes:

+- **Read `PROJECT_HISTORY_LESSONS.md`** - Complete development history with detailed analysis
+- **Check `.cursorrules`** - Concise guidelines for AI agents working on this project
+- **Key lesson**: Never isolate the test-app from git tracking
+- **Key lesson**: Avoid over-engineering workflows
+- **Key lesson**: Keep the template simple and focused

+The current state represents a clean, working template that avoids the complexity and issues of previous iterations.